topet2k12001/ddr-smut/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+**Background**

-Working on modding DDR involves a lot of repetitive tasks/actions, so I automated them using "scripts" that cater to my own workflows/tasks.
+Working on modding DDR involves a lot of repetitive tasks/actions involving diffrent utilities and tools, so I automated them using "scripts" that cater to my own workflows/tasks.
 Time went on and I now have quite a number of these "scripts."
-I think it's about time to share them. :)
+Doing all of this "modding work" isn't really something that I intended to do; it just so happened that COVID-19 came so the arcades are closed, and I was itching to really play the game.
+I got free time on my hands, so I stumbled upon website after website, forum after forum, and chat group after chat group...learning here and there.

+So here I am now!
+I could say that I've gone a long way for someone without a programming background (I'm VERY...VERY, GOOD at MS Excel though if that counts!).

+Modesty aside: I was able to fork, make some minor modifications, and build [my own local e-Amusement emulated server](https://github.com/topet2k12001/butterfly)...build RhythmCodex on my own (yes, the version that can produce the "file" in the "proper format" if you know what I mean)...make scripts...learn how to extract/rip stuff (and find the "blocks" or "chunks" needed to be entered)...figuring out at a "layman's level" the highly-technical documents about SSQs and making a calculator of sorts (I created a calculator that can tell me EXACTLY where/what to edit in hex, if you know what I mean).
+I didn't make those sophisticated tools (and I'm amazed at the people behind these tools!) but at least I got by and have my own mini-creations like these scripts.

+In short, I have achieved "independence" at some level, in terms of doing all of this, at least to my satisfaction. :smile:

+However, I don't see myself as doing this for an extended period of time.
+As I said, I'm not a programmer so this is not my passion.
+Yes, now I can do all of this on my own IF/WHEN I want to, but all I am, really, is just another DDR Player wanting to play and I was just forced to learn all of this due to circumstances.

+I am anticipating that my "real-world" busy life will be taking over my free time sooner or later...and with that said, I think the time is ripe for me to put this out to share.

+**Project Proper**

 This repository is all about sharing my actual automation scripts, and **NOT** the very tools/utilities that my scripts are automating.

-Therefore, I can share/include "publicly available" tools.
+I **CAN** share/include **publicly available** tools.
 When I say "publicly available" I mean, for example:

-* Open-source works (e.g. posted publicly in GitHub)
+* Open-source works (e.g. posted publicly in GitHub **AND WITH** a license that allows for sharing)
 * Works that are known to be publicly available (e.g. freeware, F.O.S.S.)
-  * aadfaf

-I can NOT share/include "semipublicly available" tools/utilities
+* Works where the respective author/s have given express permission to share publicly

+I **CAN NOT** share/include **semipublicly available** tools/utilities - **even if it means my scripts will not function or fully function**:

+* Closed-source works (e.g. posted publicly in GitHub **AND WITHOUT** a license that allows for sharing)
+* Works that are known to be privately and/or semipublicly available (e.g. posted only in private forum sites)
+* Works where the respective author/s have given express permission to share publicly

 ### Built With